 It is also imperative to use related keywords in Header (h1, h2, h3) and Meta descriptions.
 This is done because Google’s spiders crawl Header and Meta description and index the keywords.

-Step 4: Get inbound links from similar themed sites
+Step 4: Get inbound links from similarly themed sites

 Search engines now look for relevance and quality.
-Hence it is important that your web site should get inbound links from those sites which have similar theme as yours and high quality content.
-And also ensure to get back links from reputed, authoritative web sites such as Stumbleupon.com, Wikihow.com, Searchenginejournal.com etc.
+Hence it is important that your website should get inbound links from those sites which have similar themes as yours and high-quality content.
+And also ensure to get backlinks from reputed, authoritative websites such as Stumbleupon.com, Wikihow.com, Searchenginejournal.com etc.

 Step 5: Don’t have inbound links go to same keyword